Giant crab's dietary analysis as a proxy

 About the research project

-It is estimated that exploitable biomass of the giant crab has declined from a maximum of approximately 1500 tonnes in the early 1990's to 244 tonnes in 2009/10, equating to 16% of the original unfished exploitable biomass (Hartman and Gardner 2011).
+It is estimated that exploitable biomass of the giant crab declined from approximately 1500 tonnes in the early 1990’s to 244 tonnes in 2009/10, equating to 16% of the original unfished exploitable biomass (Hartman and Gardner 2011).
 Total biomass and egg production have also decreased to 19% of their initial levels.
 The reasons for decline of stock levels could be diverse ranging from overfishing to habitat loss associated with damaging fishing practices such as deep-water trawling.
 There is a clear concern about this stock and viability of its fishery.
 Therefore, a better understanding of habitat diversity, prey availability, stock structure and decoupling of fishery drivers are necessary to guide and sustainably manage the fishery into the future.

 The project will combine morphological, observational and molecular approaches to analyse the faeces content of the giant crab as a proxy to infer dietary diversity of the species that may be diagnostic to fishing grounds along the East and West coasts of Tasmania.
-Specifically, the project will;
+Specifically, the project will:

 1. Observe in situ habitat and prey diversity of the giant crab along the East and West coasts of Tasmania;

-2. Analyse spatial and temporal diversity of faeces content of the crab using a DNA meta bar code strategy; and
+2. Analyse spatial and temporal diversity of faeces content of the crab using a DNA meta bar code strategy; and,

-3. Identify potential drivers that may be contributing to the habitat specific diversity observed in 1 and 2
+3. Identify potential drivers that may be contributing to the habitat specific diversity observed in 1 and 2.

 Briefly, established in situ underwater field observation strategies will be deployed, including camera systems attached to traps used by commercial fishers and water samples for eDNA analysis.
 Crab samples from multiple fishing grounds along the coast of Tasmania will be obtained and their gut contents collected.
 Where available, these will be complimented with faecal samples.
 DNA extraction and meta barcoding will employ standard protocols.
 Taking into account the number of samples/sites available and the issues involving sampling times of the year, a suitable statistical analysis will be explored.
 For example, a Jaccard dissimilarity index of the presence/absence data will performed in R using the Vegan (Oksanen et al., 2016) and labdsv (Roberts, 2016) pack-ages.
 A nested nonparametric multivariate analysis of variance will be used to determine whether the giant crab diet differs significantly between the sampling areas, with pairwise comparison to ascertain the contribution of each sites.
 Nonmetric multidimensional scaling will be used to visualise relationship of sampling sites.
 An estimate of indicator value (Dufrêne & Legendre (1997) will also be calculated to determine which taxa significantly influences potential differences in the giant crab diet between the coasts and among sites within each coast.
 Primarily the analysis will be limited to presence/absence data, but relative abundance of NGS reads will also be explored.